pimpale/todo-app/README.md

 Our system is algorithm neutral, and does not mandate any one specific algorithm.
 In the future we may provide multiple different options.

-However,  we need at least one algorithm to start out with, and we decided to choose [simulated annealing]( https://en.wikipedia.org/wiki/Simulated_annealing ).
+However, we need at least one scheduling algorithm to start out with, and we decided to choose [simulated annealing]( https://en.wikipedia.org/wiki/Simulated_annealing ).
 This is a somewhat computationally expensive heuristic, but is relatively simple to implement.